Journal

 13- Boring Website Design and Layout

-Never make this web design mistake of creating a boring layout.
-It can be a major factor in turning away customers from your website.
-A boring website design lacks a visual appeal, has slower loading times, poor navigation, and is not optimized for mobile.
-Websites must concentrate on delivering a fun user experience.
+A boring or generic layout can be a major factor in turning away customers from your website.
+A weak website design lacks clear hierarchy, has slow loading times, poor navigation, and is not optimized for mobile.
+Websites must concentrate on delivering a useful user experience, not only a nice-looking page.

 14- Increased Cognitive Load